learnforpractice/gscdk-book/docs/prelude.md

 A smart contract is code that can be executed on the blockchain.

-## What is a Python Smart Contract
+## What is a Go Smart Contract

-A Python smart contract is code written in Python that can be executed on the blockchain.
-In the case of the EOS network, Python smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.
+A Go smart contract is code written in the Go language that can be executed on a blockchain.
+Taking the EOS network as an example, the code for a Go smart contract is compiled into a binary file called WebAssembly, which can be deployed and executed on the blockchain, allowing it to manipulate data on the chain.

 ## What is EOS